 |Negatives||For those over 5’11”, upgrading to the XT base (+$75) will deliver extra height range.|

 If you’re trying to find a standalone base frame for building your DIY standing desks, there are certainly a lot of choices in the market, as we compiled in our roundup of Standing Desk Base Reviews.

 The iMovR Freedom DIY standing desk base is an answer to low-cost imports, leveraging design ingenuity and a great deal of investment in robotic manufacturing to combat the labor cost advantages China has.
-Now for only very slightly more than an import, you can get an American-made product with similar performance but built to last much longer, and backed by a 10-year warranty and domestic customer support.
+Now for less than many Chinese-made frames, you can get an American-made product with similar performance but built to last much longer, and backed by a 15-year warranty and domestic customer support.